 Sausage and Pepper Pasta

-We like to use hot Italian sausage because it adds a punch of flavor and heat to the dish that my family likes, but you can use sweet Italian or even breakfast sausage if that's what you like.
+We like to use hot Italian sausage with our pasta because it adds a punch of flavor and heat to the dish that my family likes, but you can use sweet Italian or even breakfast sausage if that’s what you like.
 You can also serve this dish over regular pasta or pasta alternatives like zoodles or edamame noodles.

 Did I forget to mention this is a budget-friendly meal?
 Where I live, this whole meal that feeds 4-6 costs $15!
-Affordable, quick and yummy…that’s the makings of a perfect dinner!
+Affordable, quick, and yummy…that’s the makings of a perfect dinner!

 What You’ll Need